adamijak/flight-order/README.md

 To run test navigate to root folder of application and run:

-`docker-compose -f docker-compose.test.yml up --exit-code-from webapptest`
+`docker compose -f docker-compose.yml -f docker-compose.test.yml up --exit-code-from webapptest --build`

 Then you can open your browser on: